cloudoi-kuku/sturgis/docs/deployment/SQLITE_MIGRATION_SUMMARY.md

 ## What Was Done

-Successfully migrated the Project Configuration Tool from JSON file-based storage to SQLite database for proper multi-project support and data persistence.
+Successfully migrated the Sturgis Project from JSON file-based storage to SQLite database for proper multi-project support and data persistence.

 ## Changes Made